Doctor’s Tip: High blood pressure (hypertension)

-Following are some of the factors that can cause hypertension: 1) obesity; 2) genetics; 3) the standard American diet — high in animal products, fat, sugar, salt and added oil; 4) sleep apnea; 5) thyroid disease; 6) chronic kidney disease; 7) prescription medications such as steroids, some anti-depressants and estrogen; 8) over-the-counter medications such as naproxen, ibuprofen and decongestants; 9) some herbs such as licorice; 10) illicit drugs such as cocaine and amphetamines; 11) alcohol; 12) caffeine in some people; and 13) adrenal gland abnormalities.
+Following are some of the factors that can cause hypertension: 1. obesity; 2. genetics; 3. the standard American diet — high in animal products, fat, sugar, salt, processed food, and added oil; 4. sleep apnea; 5. thyroid disease; 6. chronic kidney disease; 7. some prescription medications such as steroids, certain anti-depressants, and estrogen; 8. over-the-counter medications such as naproxen, ibuprofen, and decongestants; 9. a few herbs such as licorice; 10. illicit drugs such as cocaine and amphetamines; 11. alcohol; 12. caffeine in some people; 13. and adrenal gland abnormalities.

-Most people with hypertension have no symptoms, and it is therefore known as “the silent killer.”
-The majority of Americans eventually develop hypertension, and many of those go undiagnosed.
-It’s therefore important to check your blood pressure periodically, either with your own automatic cuff (you can buy a decent cuff for under $40 — Omron is a good brand), or visiting a blood pressure-checking station, available at Walmart and many grocery stores and pharmacies.
+The majority of Americans eventually develop hypertension, and many of them go undiagnosed.
+It’s therefore important to check your blood pressure periodically at different times of the day, either with your own automatic arm (rather than wrist) cuff, or by visiting a blood pressure-checking station, available at Walmart and many pharmacies.

 Lifestyle changes are inexpensive and free of side effects.
-Unfortunately, not everyone is willing to make them.
+Unfortunately, not everyone is willing to make them, though.
 There are now multiple medications to treat hypertension, and many have only rare side effects.
-If your blood pressure is high, it’s important to get down to 120/80 or less, one way or the other.
-If you are young, or if your hypertension is difficult to control, your provider should look for aforementioned factors that could be contributing.
+If your blood pressure is high, it’s important to get it down to 120/80 or less, one way or the other.
+If you are young, or if your hypertension is difficult to control, your provider should look for factors mentioned in the fourth paragraph that could be contributing.